Breastfeeding

 • Use baby’s cues to determine when baby is hungry.
 This is much more effective than scheduling set feeding times.

-• Nipple soreness is often related to your latch so first you should make sure the latch is correct.
+• Nipple soreness is often related to your latch, so you should first make sure the latch is correct.

 Was this page helpful?